hairen/hairen.github.io/AWS_CSAA/README.md

 ### ELB
 + By default, an ELB enabled to load balance among multiple AZs, will distribute the traffic among the AZ evenly, disregarding the number of registered backend EC2 instance in each AZ.
-+ Enabling ELB cross zone load balacning (disabled by default) ensures that the ELB will distribute traffic among the multi AZ registered backend EC2 instances evently.
++ Enabling ELB cross zone load balancing (disabled by default) ensures that the ELB will distribute traffic among the multi AZ registered backend EC2 instances evently.
 + ELB is a Region specific AWS Service.
 + You can't load balance across regions using ELB alone.
 + All that it takes to enable an ELB in an AZ (in the same region as the ELB), is to enable a subnet for the ELB in that AZ.